gauravloj/radare2-book/src/first_steps/expressions.md

 6
 ```

-To use of binary OR should quote the whole command to avoid executing the `|` pipe:
+To use binary OR, quote the whole command to avoid executing the `|` pipe:

 ```console
 [0x00000000]> "?
 1 | 2"